Bowen-zhang96/VL-SCC/README.md

 ## VL-SCC
 This is the official code for the experiments in 'Semantic Communications with Variable-Length Coding for Extended Reality'. [paper](https://ieeexplore.ieee.org/document/10198383)

 **Update April 2024**.
-I have uploaded the training/testing codes for both experiments.
+We have uploaded the training/testing codes for both experiments.
 <br>
 **Update 22 July 2024**.
-I have uploaded the training details for image experiment.
+We have uploaded the training details for image experiment.